 The new engine would be a direct drop-in replacement for the existing F135 power plant that currently drives the fighter, and according to Pratt and Whitney, no modifications would be required to any other system aboard the aircraft to support the increased efficiency and power output.
 However, further changes could be made to capitalize on the energy surplus created by the use of the more efficient engine.

-“There’s more we can do with said Matthew Bromberg, president of Pratt & Whitney Military Enginesand other suppliers if we go outside the engine, but this is all within the engine,”
+“There’s more we can do with Lockheed Martin and other suppliers if we go outside the engine, but this is all within the engine,” said Matthew Bromberg, president of Pratt & Whitney Military Engines

 All told, the upgrades would offer a 5% reduction in fuel output while increasing thrust by as much as 10%.
 This is of particular significance beyond reducing the fuel costs of operations — it could also help to bolster the F-35’s overall operational range.
 The U.S. Navy is currently working to find a variety of ways to stretch the range of carrier-based aircraft to counter the presence of hypersonic anti-ship missiles like China’s DF-21D, which has a range of nearly 1,000 miles.
 With a current operational range of between 1,000 and 1,600 nautical miles (depending on the variant), the F-35 can only engage targets at a maximum range of 500 to 800 miles before having to turn back with enough fuel for the return flight.
 An increase in the range of 5%, while not enough to cover the remaining distance, could bolster other range increasing endeavors like the use of drone refuelers or even refueling on austere, hastily prepared fields (commonly called “hot loading”).

 The Pentagon has not agreed to Pratt and Whitney’s proposal thus far, but Pratt’s executives seem confident that they’ll come to an understanding.